allenai/allenact/projects/tutorials/minigrid_tutorial.md

 Our complete experiment consists of:
 - Training a basic model with memory to solve the navigation task.
 - Validation on a small set of tasks (running in parallel with training).
-- A second step where we test saved checkpoints with a larger set of tasks.
+- A second stage where we test saved checkpoints with a larger set of tasks.

 The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing an `ExperimentConfig` abstraction.
 For this tutorial, we will follow the config under [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).